iikrithii/DA6401_Assgn1/README.md

     # Contains implementations of different optimization algorithms (SGD, momentum, NAG, RMSprop, Adam, Nadam).
     └── utils.py
     # Utility functions for one-hot encoding, image plotting, and visualization of confusion matrices.
+├── sweep/
+# Folder containing sample configuration files for Wandb hyperparameter sweeps.
+├── Q1_Sample.ipynb
+# Notebook for visualizing sample images from the Fashion-MNIST dataset.
+├── Q2_Feedforward.ipynb
+# Notebook for running a forward pass on the network and visualizing prediction probabilities.
+├── evaluate.py
+# Script to evaluate a saved model on the test set and generate performance metrics.
+├── requirements.txt
+# Contains all the required packages for running this project in an environment.
+├── train.py
+# Main training script that orchestrates data loading, model training, logging, and model saving.
 ```

 ## Implementation